Niktux/karma-docs/source/profile.rst

 ---------------

 If you have changed karma default values (master filename, configuration directory or template suffix), you need to specify your own values to karma.
 Since 2.0.0, this can not be done with command options.
-That's where profile come in !
+That's where profile comes in !

 Setting up profile
 ------------------